-One component of our Career Pathways Program is the MassMutual Scholars Program, where eligible students interested in careers in financial services can apply for one of the 40 $5,000 renewable MassMutual scholarships we give away (for details or to apply online, visit The Community Foundation of Western Massachusetts).
+One component of our Career Pathways Program is the MassMutual Scholars Program, where eligible students interested in careers in financial services can apply for one of 40 $5,000 renewable MassMutual scholarships .
+For details or to apply online, visit The Community Foundation of Western Massachusetts).
 Scholarship recipients are also eligible to apply for internships at MassMutual that will provide them with hands-on experience in the financial services industry.

 MassMutual Scholars (national)

 MassMutual is offering $150,000 in scholarships - up to $5,000 per scholar.
-Eligible scholars are college students of African-American, Hispanic, Asian or Pacific Islander descent who are entering their sophomore, junior, senior or fifth-year senior undergraduate year at an accredited college or university and are interested in pursuing a career in the insurance and financial services industry.
+Eligible scholars are college students who are entering their sophomore, junior, senior or fifth-year senior undergraduate year at an accredited college or university and are interested in pursuing a career in the insurance and financial services industry.
 All majors will be considered.

-Employees across MassMutual continue to volunteer their time and business knowledge with Junior Achievement (JA), the world's largest organization dedicated to educating students in grades K-12 about entrepreneurship, work readiness and financial literacy through experiential, hands-on programs.
-Our work with JA has earned us recognition by Junior Achievement USA as a Top 10 Volunteer Resource Provider in the U.S. (2009) as well as the President's Volunteer Service Award (2010), authorized to honor corporations that provide classroom volunteers to teach JA's educational programs.
+MassMutual employees and financial professionals across the country continue to share their business knowledge by volunteering their time with Junior Achievement (JA).
+JA is the world's largest organization dedicated to educating students in grades K-12 about entrepreneurship, work readiness and financial literacy through experiential, hands-on programs.
+In 2013, we assisted in educating over 8,000 students through JA.
+We have earned recognition by Junior Achievement USA as a Top 10 Volunteer Resource Provider in the U.S. (2009) as well as the President's Volunteer Service Award (2010), authorized to honor corporations that provide classroom volunteers to teach JA's educational programs.